AnnieCannons/backend-SQL-cheatsheet/SQL-cheatsheet.md

 a database that organizes information into one or more tables.

 **4. A statement is...**
 a string of characters that the database recognizes as a valid command.
+SQL syntax rules require you to write a semi-colon at the end of each statement.

-**5. A constraint is ...**
+**5. A clause is ...**
-a rule that limits the type of data that can go into a table.
-This ensures the accuracy and reliability of the data in the table.
+a built-in function in SQL that performs a specific task. `SELECT`, `CREATE TABLE`, `FROM`, and `WHERE` are all examples of claues.
+By convention, clauses are written in capital letters.
+Clauses are also often called commands.

 **6. `CREATE TABLE` is...** a clause that creates a new table.